bercowskya/NEUBIAS-Porto2019/README.md

 # Lesson 0: Configuring your computer

-In this lesson, you will set up a Python computing environment for scientific computing.
+Before the lessons, you will set up a Python computing environment for scientific computing.
 There are two main ways people set up Python for scientific computing.
 1. By downloading and installing package by package with tools like [apt-get](https://help.ubuntu.com/community/AptGet/Howto), [pip](https://docs.python.org/3/installing/), etc.
 2. By downloading and installing a Python distribution that contains binaries of many of the scientific packages needed.
 The major distributions of these are [Anaconda](https://www.anaconda.com) and [Enthought Canopy](https://www.enthought.com/product/canopy/).
 Both contain IDEs.

-In this class, we will use Anaconda, with its associated package manager, `conda`.
-It has become the de facto package manager/distribution for scientific use.
+We recommend to use Anconda, with its associated package manager, `conda`, or Miniconda,  It has become the de facto package manager/distribution for scientific use.

 Before we get rolling with the Anaconda distribution, we have some considerations and installations to get out of the way first.

 ## Windows users: Install Chrome or Firefox

-We will be using [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) in the bootcamp.
+We will be using [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) in the Python sessions.
 It is browser-based, and Chrome, Firefox, and Safari are supported.
 Internet Explorer is **not**.
 Therefore, if you are a Windows user, you need to be sure you have either Chrome of Firefox installed.

-## Uninstalling Anaconda

-If you have previously installed Anaconda with a version of Python other than 3.7, you need to uninstall it, removing it completely from your computer.
-You can find instructions on how to do that from the [official uninstallation documentation](https://docs.anaconda.com/anaconda/install/uninstall/).

 ## Downloading and installing Anaconda

 Downloading and installing Anaconda is simple.
 1. Go to the [Anaconda distribution homepage](https://www.anaconda.com/distribution/) and download the graphical installer.
-2. Be sure to download Anaconda for Python 3.7 for the appropriate operating system.
+2. Be sure to download Anaconda for Python 3.6 or 3.7 for the appropriate operating system.
 3. Follow the on-screen instructions for installation.
 When prompted, be sure to "Install for me only."
 4. You may be prompted for optional installations, like [PyCharm](https://www.jetbrains.com/pycharm/).
-You will not need these for the bootcamp.
+You will not need these for this sessions.

 That's it!
 After you do that, you will have a functioning Python distribution.